 A win for the Kleins, does not mean a win for all reactors, though.
 The judge in the Klein’s case made it abundantly clear, stating “the Court is not ruling here that all ‘reaction videos’ constitute fair use.”

 They could, and if creators either fail to respond with a counternotice or don’t have a valid defense like fair use, it’s costly.
-Creators who receive three copyright strikes stand to lose their channel, monetization, and their audience.
+Creators who receive three copyright strikes on YouTube stand to lose their channel, monetization, and their audience.

 Per YouTube’s own FAQ, “[t]here aren’t any magic words to automatically apply fair use.
 When you use someone else’s copyrighted work, there’s no guarantee that you’re protected under fair use.”